hawc2/text-analysis-with-python/README.md

 ### Topic Modeling

-Topic modeling is one of the most commonly used forms of computational text analysis.
+[Topic modeling](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/) is one of the most commonly used forms of computational text analysis, allowing you to identify a series of topics distributed across a series of documents.
+There are many ways to do topic modeling, including multiple different algorithms, and a GUI-based tool by [Scott Enderle](https://github.com/senderle/topic-modeling-tool).

-This workshop consists of three sessions and three Google Colab notebooks.
+For this workshop, we'll be using a topic modeling algorithm, Latent Dirichlet Allocation (LDA), through the Python package, [Gensim](https://radimrehurek.com/gensim/).
+Using Gensim's standard topic modeling algorithm, the Google Colab notebook in this repo will walk you through creating an interactive topic modeling visualization using [pyLDAvis](https://github.com/bmabey/pyLDAvis).

-The first session introduces Google Colab and the basics of Python for importing and wrangling text data.
+### Vector Space Modeling

-The second session will explore visualizing topic models of text data with Gensim's LDA algorithm.
+Vector space modeling, also known as word embedding models, is a more recent innovation in text mining, first inaugurated by Google releasing their algorithm, Word2Vec.
+Unlike topic modeling, [vector space modeling](http://bookworm.benschmidt.org/posts/2015-10-25-Word-Embeddings.html) allows you to explore the relationships between words in the same corpus.

-The third session explores three-dimensional visualizations of word embedding models with Gensim's Word2Vec script and the Tensorflow Projector.
+For this workshop, we'll be using [Gensim's Word2Vec algorithm](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html).
+To visualize the word embedding model, we'll be using the [Tensorflow Embedding Projector](https://projector.tensorflow.org/).